Christ Church, Toxteth Park: Exterior

 The church is constructed in stone with slate roofs.
-Its architectural style is Decorated.
+Its architectural style is Decorated Gothic.
 The plan consists of a six-bay nave with a clerestory, north and south aisles, a canted chancel with a three-bay vestry to the south and a two-bay porch to the north, and a north tower with a broach spire.
 The tower has angle buttresses, three-light louvred bell openings, the middle light on each side having a balcony carried on angel corbels.
-On the tower is a broach spire, the broaches being bowed.
+On the tower is a broach spire with the bowed broaches.
 At the west end is a five-light window containing Geometric tracery.
 The windows along the sides of the aisles have three lights and are placed between buttresses.
-The windows along the clerestory are lunettes with pointed arches.
+The clerestory windows are lunettes with pointed arches.
 The east window has three lights.
-The porch has a hipped roof and entrances on the north and east sides.
-The vestry also has a hipped roof, and is approached by steps.
+The porch features a hipped roof and entrances on the north and east sides.
+The vestry, also with a hipped roof, is approached by steps.

 Interior

 Inside the church the arcades are carried on slender quatrefoil piers that have capitals carved with foliage.
 The nave has a hammerbeam roof.
-The sanctuary floor and the reredos date from 1930, and were designed by Bernard Miller.
+The sanctuary floor and the reredos date from 1930 and were designed by Bernard Miller.
 The stained glass in the apse appears to be contemporary with the church, and was possibly designed by Hardman.
-In the south aisle are two windows dating from the early 20th century by Gustave Hiller; one of which has a depiction of the east end of Liverpool Cathedral.
+In the south aisle are two early 20th-century windows by Gustave Hiller; one of which has a depiction of the east end of Liverpool Cathedral.
 There are also two windows by Shrigley and Hunt.
 The original pipe organ had three manuals and was built by C. and J. Whiteley.
 This was superseded by an organ, also with three manuals, by Willis.